Healthdirect Free Australian health advice you can count on.

 Pathology Tests Explained has information about blood glucose testing.

-Diabetes Australia has information and support for people with diabetes.
+Diabetes Australia has information and support for people living with diabetes.

-See our 'Guide to blood testing' to learn more about blood tests in general with information such as:
+See our 'Guide to blood testing' to learn more about blood tests, including:

 • what to consider before having the test